dhritikrishnan/Sem-5_Notes/GTA/Unit4.md

     - If you rescale the variable k (k becomes ck where c is some constant) then the network remains unchanged other than that multiplicative factor c
     -Scale free networks have **large hubs**
     - Heavy Tails/ Fat tails: In normal distributions, tails are thin, in scale free networks the tails are heavy meaning that outliers are allowed and in fact expected in these networks
+    - Characteristics of Scale-free networks
+        1. Degree distribution follows power law
+        2. Clustering coefficient decreases as node defree increases (also power law)
+        3. Exhibit small world phenomena
+        4. Brittle - Can reduce connectivity by removing few nodes
+- Pareto Law - 80/20 rule: 20% of causes decide 80% of effects
+    - In terms of **CDF** (cumulative distribution frequency)
+- Zipf's law - Frequenct of any word is inversely proportional to its rank

+## Lesson 6: Random Graph Models

+- Assumption: Edges (friendships) between nodes (people) are formed **randomly**
+- There are two models (n p) and (n m)
+- (n p) model
+    - Any of the (n 2) edges are formed randomly
+    - Denoted as G(n, p)
+    - **Number of edges are not fixed**
+    - Expected degree of a node is c=(n-1)p
+        - A node can have a maximum degree of n-1
+        - Probability of selecting an edge is p
+    - Expected number of edges in G(n, p)is n<sup>C<sup>2</sup></sup>p